AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 It shouldn’t come as a surprise.
 This means there needs to be ongoing regular delivery of increased functionality and improved user experience across platforms, like myTax, myHealth, myGov and business-facing platforms.

 Related to this, there is a strong case to rationalise and simplify the thousand-odd government websites and millions of pages of content that users have to navigate and understand.
-Let me be clear, i'm not saying one website is the answer.
+Let me be clear, I'm not saying one website is the answer.

 A key initiative underpinning all of this, and in my view, directly linked to the significant creation of value, is solving for how individuals and businesses identify, verify and authenticate themselves through our online channels.